 As the number one public university in Virginia and a top 10 U.S. university for innovation, George Mason is at the forefront of innovation and discovery to meet the toughest challenges and creating opportunities yet to be imagined.

-George Mason is the state鈥檚 largest public research university, doubling its research expenditures over the last five years, totaling $262 million in 2024.
+George Mason has increased research expenditures by nearly 30% over the last five years, totaling $282 million in 2024.

-Holding an R1 designation from the Carnegie Classification of Institutions of Higher Education, George Mason鈥檚 research goes beyond the desire to know鈥攊t expands our understanding, knowledge, shares data and expertise with communities enabling local response, and builds the infrastructure to improve lab-to-market.
+Holding an R1 designation from the Carnegie Classification of Institutions of Higher Education, George Mason’s research goes beyond the desire to know—it expands our understanding, knowledge, shares data and expertise with communities enabling local response, and builds the infrastructure to improve lab-to-market.

 Latest Research News